The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Data and Methods

 \subsubsection{Advantages over Potential Alternative Metrics}

 Readers familiar with the broader natural language processing literature may wonder why we propose a new measure to quantify content distortions, rather than relying on more commonly used approaches.
-The two most plausible candidates could be to calculate the cosine similarity of the embedding vectors or use topic models to analyse how the topic distribution has shifted.
+For example, a starting point for assessing whether content moderation disproportionately affects certain types of content could be to examine the relationship between toxicity and content as captured by topic models or pairwise semantic similarity measures.
+We discuss these potential alternative approaches in turn.

+First, topic models are useful for interpretation and for illustrating which broad themes are disproportionately affected by moderation.
+At the same time, they are inherently sensitive to modeling choices and tuning parameters, such as the number of topics or minimum cluster size.
+Lastly, they are stochastic in nature, so even two models with the same parametrization can produce different results on the same data.
+They always require qualitative analysis and are not suited to robust, replicable statistical analysis.

-While these techniques are very useful and we will use a topic model later in our analyses, our approach has several advantages compared to these alternative measures.
-First, our measure is computationally significantly cheaper to construct from the embedding space than cosine-based measures, which is particularly relevant given the large size of social media platforms.
-In comparison, the required number of calculations and memory grow quadratically in the number of observations for the cosine similarity.
-Secondly, both cosine similarity and topic models may fail to detect semantic changes in online content, despite the social media content having undergone significant shifts.
-In \Cref{sec:appendix_results}, we show that the average similarity of tweets remains virtually unchanged when toxic content is removed.
-Similarly, topic models do not account for the differences in opinions expressed within a topic (e.g., pro- and anti-immigration tweets).
-It would therefore be possible to remove one side from the political debate without necessarily shifting the topic composition.
-For example, if one political side accounted for half of each online topic, we could remove this side completely from each topic without altering the underlying distribution of topics.
+Due to the involved dimensionality reduction, they also abstract from variation in stance, emphasis, or within-topic composition of opinions (e.g., pro- and anti-immigration tweets).
+As a result, substantial changes in the semantic content of discourse can occur while the topic composition of a corpus remains largely unchanged.
+For example, it may be possible to remove one side from the political debate without necessarily altering the topic's composition.
+In a case where one political side accounted for half of each topic, we could remove this side completely from each topic without altering the underlying distribution of topics.
 In contrast, our approach provides a holistic measure for the total extent of semantic shifts.

+Second, an alternative approach could rely on cosine similarity between document embeddings, a widely used approach in the literature on semantic change and linguistic drift.
+However, as we show in \Cref{sec:appendix_results}, cosine-based measures are relatively insensitive to content moderation, with the average similarity of tweets remaining virtually unchanged when toxic content is removed.
+This is due to the fact that moderation affects only a small share of the overall corpus, so averages of pairwise cosine similarity are dominated by the large mass of unchanged content.
+In addition, the geometry of high-dimensional embedding spaces is strongly shaped by generic semantic components common across texts, further limiting the ability of global cosine averages to detect targeted removals.